the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-sr-structure.md

 ## Check 1: Ensure each chapter has a good summary in their landing page

 A chapter with a good summary gives the reader an overview of the content that follows.
-Ideally, summaries should communicate the main idea of the chapter, identify supporting detail, but be brief and precise.
+Ideally, summaries should communicate the main idea of the chapter and any identify supporting detail, but be brief and precise.
 Chapters in _The Turing Way_ that contain summaries that do not fit these criteria may need to be reworded or rewritten.